- Scroll down for further information on the different types of school in Victoria

 - The school system consists of Primary School-Kindergarten –Year 6 and High School- Year 7-Year 12.
 Children must, by law, attend school until Year 10 at which stage they receive a junior high school certificate – not a full high school certificate.
 At this stage students either stay on to complete their full school certificate*, train as an apprentice in a trade or other vocational training or join the work force.

-- The National Education authority is the Department of Education, Science and Training (DEST) – for more info go to www.dest.gov.au
+- The National Education authority is the Department of Education, Skills and Emplyment – for more info go to www.education.gov.au

 - Home schooling is a legal option in Australia with the parent taking full responsibility for educating their children at home based on the curriculum.
 For further information go to www.hea.edu.au